 When I saw this months challenge, my first thought was; ‘Welllll..I already have a Nanaimo Bar post, and they are rather rich, so what to do, what to do….’
 Remember, I don’t have a lot of people to feed, so lots of challenge food gets thrown out after we’ve had our share.
 However, I adore Lauren – a total sweetheart of a girl, so there was no way I wasn’t going to take part in her challenge.
 It was a matter of getting creative and taking these bars somewhere other than Canada.

 That said, I was not going to make these into big, honking bars.
 I feel Nanaimo Bars need to be whittled down a bit, because as already mentioned above, they’re rich.
-By doing this, you don’t waste a bar with one or two bites due to the richness.
+By doing this, you don’t waste a bar with one or two bites taken out of it due to the richness.
 Granted, many love a sinfully rich bar cookie or layer bar, but I’m not one of them, so, ignore all of that if you have a major sweet tooth.

-I decided to go tropical.
-What an oxymoron - tropical Nanaimo bars.
+So, I decided to go tropical.
+What an oxymoron, huh? -Tropical Nanaimo bars.
 From the rugged chill of Canada to the warm breeze and sandy white beaches of Key West and Hawaii.
-My reasoning wasn’t out of any kind of rebellion, juxtaposition or fusion, but simply due to the fact that I felt the juice and zest of a lime or key lime would most definitely cut the richness.
+My reasoning wasn’t out of any kind of rebellion, juxtaposition or fusion, but simply due to the fact that I felt the juice and zest of a lime or key lime would cut the richness.